 Therefore, many collectors have called for that middling 9.5 grade to be eradicated.
 These individuals called for the possibility of shipping in any of those cards and having them replaced with a BGS 10.
 But as we know, that is not what the company did.

-ut either they did not talk to the right people, or BGS didn’t discuss it with enough of them.
-Because soon, a severe backlash emerged.
+But either they did not talk to the right people, or BGS didn’t discuss it with enough of them.
+Soon, a severe backlash emerged.

 The backlash to the proposed BGS trading changes